Así es la sostenibilidad en Alianza Team | ¡Conócenos!

 Specific goals:

-• Evaluate the impact created by Social Programs
+• Evaluate the impact generated by our social programs

-• Expand the scope of initiatives throughout the supply chain, also reaching areas of indirect influence
+• Extend the scope of the initiatives along all of the supply chain, also reaching areas of indirect influence

 Main allies with whom we work: